learning-and-explorations/microfrontend-learning/README.md

 * Container shouldn't assume that a child is using a particular framework
 * Any necessary communication done w/callbacks or simple events

-### CSS from one poject shouldn't affect the other
+### CSS from one project shouldn't affect the other
 * All CSS is scoped to app

 ### Version control shouldn't have any impact on overall project